rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 * Your Signal app gets updates from the folks who write the Signal codebase.
 So you have to trust the developers and the other hackers checking their public code.
 However the Signal devs are a bunch of anarchists with long histories and wide networks of friends you're probably connected to, and the code they write has been checked and enthusiastically signed off on by all the top experts.

-* Signal's encryption uses "perfect forward secrecy" which means that if they get your private encryption keys months later by seizing your unlocked device they still can't retroactively decrypt prior conversations.
+* Signal's encryption uses "perfect forward secrecy" which means that if they get your private encryption keys months later by seizing your unlocked device they still can't retroactively decrypt prior conversations that they may have recorded in encrypted form.
+Of course if those past conversations haven't been deleted on your device and are still visible then they can still read them.

 ###Installation